Coronavirus: your questions answered

 I live with an older relative, should I still being going out or going to work?

-Yes, it is really important for us to spend time outside of the home in a safe way, and in line with government guidance and regulation.
-The pandemic has been a difficult and lonely experience for many people and being able to leave the house more is a good thing.
+Yes, you’re still able to go outside for exercise and to buy essentials.
+The pandemic has been a difficult and lonely experience for many people and being able to leave the house is important for our physical and mental health.

-If you live with an older relative you may be feeling particular anxious about doing this, which is understandable.
+If you live with an older relative you may be feeling particularly anxious about doing this, which is understandable.

-It’s a good idea to take extra care when going out and meeting up with other people.
+It’s a good idea to take extra care when going out.
 Make sure you’re strict about washing and sanitising your hands and where possible you should stay 2-metres away from those not in your household or support bubble.
-If 2-metres really isn’t possible then you should follow the 1-metre plus rule.
-This means taking additional precautions such as wearing a face covering or meeting outside.

 How can I get my shopping and medication if I’m self-isolating?